Hujanen91/The-Longdog-Hunt-PP4/README.md

 __Contact form__

-The submission form gives the user a way to contact the admin of the blog if they have any questions etc.
+The contact form gives the user a way to contact the admin of the blog if they have any questions etc.

 The fields the user needs to fill in is: